Airbnb is buying Luxury Retreats for around $200M

 The company works on a 20 percent commission “and in some instances a bit more,” depending on the needs of their high-end clientele.
 That works out to be not much more than the aggregate commission Airbnb and others makes when a property is listed there.
 Airbnb charges five percent or so to the homeowner, and then a further six – 12 percent on the guest side, and that’s before cleaning fees.

-This is in addition to another deal in the works at Airbnb, for crowdfunding platform Tilt, for north of $50 million.
+This is in addition to a deal in the works at Airbnb, for crowdfunding platform Tilt, for north of $50 million.

+Interestingly, the Luxury Retreats acquisition comes after Airbnb had met with the Canadian ambassador to the U.S. late last year where he pitched Airbnb, on behalf of the Trudeau government, to invest more heavily job-wise in Canada.

 0